Interfacing is to the fashion fabric what the supporting actress is to the lead actress.

 - Once the entire area is fused, allow to cool COMPLETELY, about 5 minutes, before you move the newly “wedded” pair.

 Before moving, check to make sure the two are truly bonded throughout!
-And if they aren’t, repeat.
+And if they aren’t, repeat steps 5 to 8!

 - Finally, flip the “newlyweds” over and press quickly from the RS.